imprld01/Kegg-Hidden-Loop-Search/README.md

 # KGI

-The searching is based on KGI, which is an integrated database on kegg database.
+The searching is based on KGI, which is an integrated data structure on kegg database.

 * Find KGI immediately in this repository under **res** directory
   * retrieved on 2017/05/07
   * species: **ko**(KEGG Orthology)
-  * place KGI in specific directory(~/Database/Kgml_Information/ko/)
+  * place **Kgml_Info.ki** in specific directory: ~/Database/Kgml_Information/ko/

 # Archive File